 The Tirol region in Austria is one of the most exciting places to be this winter.
 With the rise in UK arrivals in the area last season there have been lots of new and improved innovations in Tirol over this summer.
 From new linked ski areas, to enhanced lift infrastructure and new accommodations, there has never been a better time to visit Austrian Tirol.
+Find out more about what's new for the Austrian Tirol this season.

 Here are the top 5 ski resorts that will be well worth the visit this season: